The axiom system of classical harmony: Axioms and the fundamental theorem of tonality

-the tonal piece $M$ complies with classical harmony apart from chord-changing points: \begin{itemize} \item A tonal piece may have a packing point. \item A tonal piece $M$ with $B(M)=\mathbb{R}_0^+$ may have no packing point but the infimum of the lengths of chord intervals can be still zero (in this case the sum of the chord lengths must be infinite). \item A tonal piece $M$ with $B(M)=\mathrm{R}_0^+$ and positive infimum of chord lengths can contain infinitely many modulation intervals.
+We note that each condition of the theorem is necessary, i.e. for each one of them, one can find a tonal piece $M$ that violates it and therefore is not correctable. \begin{itemize} \item A tonal piece may have a packing point. \item A tonal piece $M$ with $B(M)=\mathbb{R}_0^+$ may have no packing point but the infimum of the lengths of chord intervals can be still zero (in this case the sum of the chord lengths must be infinite). \item A tonal piece $M$ with $B(M)=\mathrm{R}_0^+$ and positive infimum of chord lengths can contain infinitely many modulation intervals.
 In this case it can occur that $\forall t \in \left] \inf \mathrm{Dom}~M,\infty \right[$, we have that $M \vert_{\left[ 0, t \right[}$ is correctable but $M$ itself is not correctable.
 In this case, a \emph{final key} of $M$ cannot be defined.
 The final key is a main characteristic of finite feasible tonal pieces, in particular, in classicist music the names of the pieces of music often contain the final key of the piece (e.g. symphony in G major etc.). \item A tonal, feasible piece is not by all means correctable if it is not pauseless.
 Indeed, take a piece that complies with classical harmony and contains no modulations, write some positive amount of it, and then continue with the same piece in a different key.
 The two connected components of the resulting piece with classical harmony by themselves comply , but the entire piece is not correctable because the modulation between the two keys is missing.
 For an example for such a piece, see Figure \ref{rosszpelda0}. \end{itemize}